-UNITAR gratefully acknowledges the following for their support in the UNITAR Youth Ambassador Programme:
+UNITAR gratefully acknowledges the following organizations for their support in the UNITAR Youth Ambassador Programme:

 - Hiroshima Prefectural Government